“You, um, the chick?”

 The room grew tense.

 Tears ran down her cheeks.
+It didn’t feel better proving she was worse.
 She slumped down and let out a soft sob.

 “Yeah, Mace,” said Razor, “I’m going with Bitch being the scariest person in this wagon.”